 Many studies have found that polyploid species have an expanded range compared to their diploid progenitors, such as in Solidago canadensis (13), Centaurium (14), and Solanum section Petota (15).
 Polyploidy has also generally been considered to contribute to the success of invasive species (16–18).
 One potential explanation for this suggested in theoretical literature is that polyploids may express higher adaptive phenotypic plasticity, allowing them to maintain higher fitness while they expand into new environments (17–20).
 Empirical studies in domesticated species show that polyploidy is often associated with increased plasticity, generally discussed in terms of stress response, e.g. (21–25).
 Many studies in wild species, on the other hand, have found little to no evidence of ploidy-mediated plasticity, e.g. (26–29).
 Further research is needed to bridge the gap between results seen in domesticated and wild species.

 There is ample evidence that diploids tend to lose plasticity for many traits and environments studied as species undergo domestication.
 For example: plasticity in growth-form was maintained in cassava during domestication, but stem mechanical properties between growth-forms were reduced in domesticated populations (30); circadian rhythm modulation in response to elevated temperatures was reduced in domesticated barley (31); and plastic responses in modern wild sunflower populations were reduced when compared to resurrected, antecedent wild populations for many phenological traits in response to water and temperature treatments, which was suggested to have been caused by gene flow from domesticated populations (32).
 A potential explanation for the observed loss of plasticity discussed above is genetic drift leading to the alleles underlying plasticity to be lost after selection is reduced in the face of agricultural inputs homogenizing the environment (33,34).
 Another explanation for a loss in phenotypic plasticity is that the plasticity, in itself, may impose a cost to plant fitness and selection may act to remove it in stable environments (10,33–36).
-In both cases, the increased gametic heterozygosity in polyploid species would slow the loss of plasticity: the effect of drift is reduced in polyploid populations when compared to diploid populations (37) and response to selection in autotetraploids is half that of diploids (38,39).
+In both cases, the increased gametic heterozygosity in polyploid species would slow the loss of plasticity: the effect of drift is reduced in polyploid populations when compared to diploid populations (37) and response to selection, as measured by a change in allele frequency after one round of selection, in autotetraploids is half that of diploids (38,39).
 In reality, the answer probably lies somewhere between these two extremes: selection tends to reduce plasticity in traits when there is a cost to fitness, and plasticity in traits with no fitness cost may decline due to drift when selection favoring plasticity is relaxed.

 Observed differences in plasticity between domesticated diploid and polyploid populations, therefore, may be due to an interaction between ploidy and domestication, rather than ploidy per se.
 In wild populations, there may be continual selection for adaptive plasticity irrespective of ploidy.
 However, while the relationships between plasticity and ploidy (40–46) and plasticity and domestication (30,31,47–49) have been empirically studied, the interaction between these factors in relation to plasticity has not.
 Indeed, this problem is particularly troublesome to address as it is difficult to disentangle the effect of ploidy and domestication on expressed plasticity from population dynamics and stochasticity within ploidy or improvement status, especially at long enough timescales to see the effects of genomic buffering between factors.
 Here, we study the effect of the interaction between domestication and ploidy on expressed plasticity in wild and domesticated potato (Solanum section Petota) by sampling within the section in an attempt to draw conclusions about how these factors have influenced the evolution of plasticity in this system.